 - Start with oyster mushrooms stems from the store

 - Grow those on used coffee grounds that were freshly cooked and are warm but not hot to the touch

 - Soil to cover the substrate about an inch deep to inspire mushroom fruiting

 Best Substrate For Growing Portobello Mushrooms

 Use the same recipe as for growing button mushrooms (50% pasteurized compost with 50% pasteurized manure with one inch of pasteurized soil on top).

 Best Substrate For Growing Shiitake Mushrooms

-Shittakes grow best on logs, wood chips, or sawdust.
+Shiitakes grow best on logs, wood chips, or sawdust.
 Logs should be cut green then inoculated before getting infected.
-Wood ships and sawdust should be pasteurized by adding boiling water and maintaining a temperature of 170 degrees F for at least 1 hour.
+Wood chips and sawdust should be pasteurized by adding boiling water and maintaining a temperature of 170 degrees F for at least 1 hour.

 Best Substrate For Growing King Oyster Mushrooms